Apparently, the mayor of San Francisco has done something amazing prior to a television interview.

 An Air Force veterans filed a federal claim after an operation at a VA hospital in which a healthy testicle was removed instead of a potentially cancerous one.

-Houghton told the LA Times, I at first I thought it was a joke when they told me this, and then I was shocked and I told him, What do I do now?
+Houghton told the LA Times, at first I thought it was a joke when they told me this, then I was shocked.

-We're making every attempt out there that we can for Mr. Houghton, but it's in litigation, that's all we can tell you, said uh Dr. Dean Norman, the chief of staff for the Greater LA VA system, who has formerly apologized to uh Houghton and uh and his uh and his wife.
+That's all we can tell you, said Dr. Dean Norman, the chief of staff for the greater LA VA system, who has formally apologized to Houghton and his wife.

-Um, that is a good point.
+Well, that is a good point.

-Uh he's got only one testicle, so he could run as a Republican now.
+He's got only one testicle, so he could run as a Republican now.

 So his future is not bleak.

-This one I try to tell everybody.
+This is what I try to tell everybody.

-No matter what happens to you, there's always good in everything.
+No matter what happens to you, there's always good in everything if you just look for it.

-Uh and in this case, with one testicle, might be a great Republican candidate.
+And in this case, with one testicle, might be a great Republican candidate.

-Uh New York's Tribeca Film Festival is to open this month.
+New York's Tribeca Film Festival is to open this month.

 That's Robert De Niro's big thing.

-You know, this headline is wrong.
+This Al Gore is, you know, this headline is wrong.

-This headline, I'll tell you what I thought Gore to kick off Tribeca Film Fest with green shorts.
+This headline, I'll tell you what, I thought Gore to kick off Tribeca Film Fest with green shorts.

 I thought he's going to wear green shorts.